 Berkowitz also has worked with a range of organizations outside of government, including the Center for U.S. Global Engagement, where he oversaw the communications and media efforts for the Center’s bipartisan Impact ’08 initiative that successfully engaged key opinion leaders in support of increased U.S. investments in global health and development tools during the 2008 presidential election.
 He also developed the re-branding strategy for the Center when it merged to become the U.S. Global Leadership Coalition.
 His other private sector and non-profit work has included an energy trade association seeking increased competition in electricity and natural gas markets and several think tanks.

-Berkowitz currently serves as Vice Chairman of America’s Future Foundation, the premier network of young conservative and libertarian leaders.
+Berkowitz currently serves as Chairman of America’s Future Foundation, the premier network of young conservative and libertarian leaders.
 He also serves on the board of the Hamilton Foundation, a not-for-profit organization focused on expanding middle market business and employment in developing economies, and as a member of the Young Leadership Board of the Republican Jewish Coalition.
 Berkowitz has trained political operatives and candidates for office in the U.S. and abroad for the International Republican Institute, the RNC’s Campaign Management College, American University’s Campaign Management Institute, and the Leadership Institute.